 - Disney Death: Uncle Max, who is revealed to have survived moments after the supposed death.

-- Eating Contest: The bug-eating contest between Timon and Simba.
+- Eating Contest: The snail-eating contest between Timon and Simba.

 - Failed a Spot Check: Timon lets the hyenas sneak up on the meerkat colony and nearly kill Uncle Max.
 Not that he was checking anyway...

 - Follow the Bouncing Ball: When "Hakuna Matata" is played in full for the first time.
-It takes the form of a grub.
+It takes the form of a ladybug.
+During the song, however, the ladybug briefly disappears due to Pumbaa trying to eat it.
+The song continues with the (otherwise dazed) ladybug.

 - Fun Size: Timon's tiny stature makes for a few deliberately cute moments, such as him falling asleep under Simba's paw with his arms around one of the toes.

-- Glad I Thought of It: The first time Timon does this, Pumbaa looks mildly confused.
+- Glad I Thought of It: The first time Timon does this (he has to "look beyond the big pointy rock"), Pumbaa looks mildly confused.
 Then he just goes with it.

 - Gory Discretion Shot: When Uncle Max is caught by the hyenas and they start mauling and eating him, the camera cuts away to the meerkat colony recoiling in horror, shielding their eyes.
-He turns out okay, just battered and bruised.
+(He turns out okay, just battered.)

-- Holding the Floor: Timon has to distract the hyenas for long enough to allow his mom and uncle to create a tunnel underneath the hyenas to collapse (long story!) which leads to this unforgettable exchange:
+- Holding the Floor: Timon has to distract the hyenas for long enough to get their trap set, leading to this unforgettable exchange:

 - "I Want" Song: Timon's "That's All I Need".
 Ironically, this is played a lot more straight than in the original movie.